ubuntu/authd/docs/howto/index.md

 ## Login and authentication

-Read about how users can authenticate when logging into Ubuntu Desktop or Server.
+Users can log in and authenticate on Ubuntu Desktop or Ubuntu Server, with authd supporting both GDM and SSH:

 ```{toctree}
 :titlesonly: